Dog & Cat Desexing Donvale

 What to do before the surgery.

-For a lower chance of post-surgery infection, please clean your dog before their surgery day.
-Keep in mind that after the surgery, your dog cannot be washed until stitches are removed.
+For a lower risk of post-surgery infection, please make sure to wash your dog before their surgery day.
+Please remember that after the surgery, your dog cannot be washed until the stitches are removed.

-To ensure the smooth running of the day's schedule, we kindly request that you drop off your pet between 8 and 9 AM on the day of surgery unless previously arranged with our staff.
+Please drop off your pet at the clinic between 8 and 9 AM on the day of surgery unless otherwise arranged with our staff.

 After the surgery.